fl0mb/fl0mb.github.io/content/posts/tekton/index.md

         type: object
 ...
 ```
 The schema is however not that expressive as it only expects a json object.
-We did find a document describing the relation at `docs/developers/controller-logic.md`
+We did however find a document describing the relation at `docs/developers/controller-logic.md`

 `pkg/apis/pipeline/v1/pipelinerun_types.go`
 `pkg/apis/pipeline/v1/taskrun_types.go`